 “I need to select a location for a mobile command center or temporary healthcare center.”

 Your organization would just need to filter cellular health to “Excellent” over the last 30 days and locate areas of excellent coverage for prospective locations of the command center.

 “I am having trouble deciding which carrier to select.”

-Your organization could send a vehicle on a drive test using a dual–modem IBR1700 router with each modem connected to a different carrier.
+Your organization could send a vehicle on a drive test using a dual-modem wireless edge router with each modem connected to a different carrier.
 Once the drive is complete, you can compare the results in Coverage Map by filtering between the two carriers to determine which has better coverage in that area.

 “I have connectivity issues that are difficult to reproduce in the lab.”

 Your organization can locate dead spots by filtering cellular health to “Poor” and then determine if the issues correlate with the router or adapter passing through a particular spot.

 “I need to verify I am using the spectrum my carrier advertised.”

 Carriers like to market the benefits of the spectrum they own.
 Confirming that your organization is actually using that spectrum simply requires filtering on the correlating carrier and LTE or 5G band to see where your routers have connected using that spectrum.

 Cradlepoint’s NetCloud Service for Mobile and in-vehicle routers can help you solve many of your connectivity challenges in building a WWAN.